wangbanban17/wangbanban17.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.materiale-textkulturen.de/person.php?n=306'>Universität Heidelberg</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Homepage of a non-white historian working at <a href='https://www.materiale-textkulturen.de/person.php?n=306'>Universität Heidelberg</a>

 profile:
   align: right